epiclabs-io/ut/README.md

-# &micro;t - microTest, a simple go testing framework
+# &micro;t - microTest, a simple go testing library

-&micro;t is a minimalist golang testing framework designed so you can easily adapt it to your project, as opposed to forcing you to rewrite all your tests to conform to a particular structure.
+&micro;t is a minimalist golang testing library designed so you can easily adapt it to your project, as opposed to forcing you to rewrite all your tests to conform to a particular structure.
 It has the following features:

 * Toolbox of checking functions, such as Assert, Ok, MustFail, Equals...
 * JSON marshalling out-of-the-box testing